-The Academy has a rolling programme of self-evaluation and this is summarised in the Academy Self Evaluation Form completed annually and updated during the course of the year.
-Action points from the evaluation are then pursued and detailed in the School Improvement Plan which is updated during the course of the year.
+The Academy has a rolling programme of school improvement activities with all subject leaders held to account by the Executive Head for their curriculum intent, implementation and impact.
+This is summarised in the Academy Self Evaluation Form (SEF), completed annually and updated during the course of the year.
+Action points from the evaluation are then pursued and detailed in the School Improvement Plan (SIP) which is updated during the course of the year.

-The School Improvement Plan covers 5 main areas with specific Aims and Objectives linked to each one:
+The School Improvement Plan covers 5 main areas, including sixth form, with specific Aims and Objectives linked to each one: